 Top Paddling Spots Around Flathead Lake

-Wild Horse Island: Accessible only by boat, this state park offers a unique paddling destination with hiking trails and wildlife viewing.
+- Wild Horse Island — Reachable only by boat, this state park rewards paddlers with hiking trails, wildlife viewing, and sweeping lake views.

 Wildlife and Scenery